 The NPA Transport Policy Team produced a Pedal Peak District Visitor Management Plan in 2011 which considered the potential impact of the increased popularity of the Monsal Trail on the existing car parks and surrounding roads.
-Not only is there a capacity issue, but this is exacerbated by the inevitably of people trying to avoid paying for parking and instead parking on road verges (this is also apparent on the Tissington and High Peak Trails, but to a lesser extent).
-Car park charges represent a significant income stream to the Authority however, and help fund the maintenance of the Authority's property portfolio, including the Trails.
+Not only is there a capacity issue, but this is exacerbated by the inevitability of people trying to avoid paying for parking and instead parking on road verges (this is also apparent on the Tissington and High Peak Trails, but to a lesser extent).
+Car park charges represent an invaluable source of funding for the Authority's work however, and help fund the on-going maintenance of the Authority's conservation and recreation property portfolio which includes the Trails.